 The main reasons you can fall off a horse are:

-For these reasons the first safety consideration is therefore to match the mount to the rider.
+For these reasons, the first safety consideration is to match the mount to the rider.
 Make sure that you are on a horse equal to your ability.
 Choose the horse that you ride with your head and not your heart.

 The Directions You Can Fall From

-It is good to remember that you can fall off a horse in 8 general directions.
+It is good to remember that you can fall off a horse in eight general directions.
 Visualize the compass points or the face of a clock.